“You can complain because roses have thorns, or you can rejoice because thorns have roses.”Tom Wilson

 Interestingly, double or twin tenons are not called ” nihon hozo” (hozo means ” tenon”) but “ nimai hozo “ (二枚ほぞ) with “ni “ meaning 2.
 In this case the number is combined with the counter “mai “ used to count flat things like a sheet of paper or tenons.
-Japanese is almost as messy as English… I blame those pesky Buddhist priests for the complications involved in reading and writing Japanese, but I’m not sure who to blame for English.
+Japanese is almost as messy as English… Your humble servant blames those pesky Buddhist priests for the complications involved in reading and writing Japanese, but I’m not sure who to blame for English.

 The name is a variation of the name of the standard mortise chisel ” mukomachi nomi” in my previous post, and no, I still don’t know what it has to do with ” waiting over there.”
 In front of this is added ”nihon” (二本) with ” ni” meaning ”2” and ” hon” being a counter for longish things, like pencils or trees, or in this case, blades.
 The word is pronounced ” knee hone.”

 Allow me to wander off the path a bit and talk about the Japanese language since you might find a few details interesting.
 If you don’t feel international today, please feel free to jump over the next few paragraphs.